bassosimone/bloom/README.md

 	    (compatibility version 1.0.0, current version 57336.1.9)
 ```

+Here the dependencies are the C library, a basic system library (`CoreFoundation`) and the `Security` framework.
+Especially for the C library, it's worth noting that the compatibility version is `1.0.0`.
+On that note, [it seem that Apple strives to provide stable ABI and discourages static linking with system libraries](https://developer.apple.com/library/content/qa/qa1118/_index.html).
+Hence, I'd say that linking with system-specific libraries on Apple systems is okay.

 ### Windows

 Docker does not install on my Windows system because it requires Windows 10 PRO.
 So, I